mariamargherita/WordsRecognitionByLipVideo/README.md

 ### Data Preprocessing

-The initial phase of the project involves preprocessing the raw event data.
+The initial phase of the project involves preprocessing the raw event data. $

 In the preprocessing steps we performed noise reduction which did not result in an improvement in the model performance.
 This is probably due to the fact that in our use case noise makes our model more general.
 For this reason, we decided not to reduce noise in our data.
+We also created mini-batches since it is a preprocessing step which helps CNN-LSTM model performance.

 > **Note**: The code for noise reduction implementation was left in the repository for reference.

-> **Note**: The preprocessing steps performed are different for the two models.
-This is due to the fact that some steps made in the preprocessing pipeline of the CNN-LSTM are valuable to improve its performance but are not needed for improving other classification models' accuracy (i.e. mini-batches creation).

 <br>

 ### Model Selection and Training

 After preprocessing and exploring the data, the next step is model selection and training.
-We will be comparing the performance of a Random Forest versus the one of a CNN-LSTM.

-For the CNN-LSTM we tried different model complexities and tuned parameters and hyperparameters.
+We tried different model complexities and tuned parameters and hyperparameters.
 We also tried different test sizes and batch sizes since we do not have much data so this could have a strong impact on how well the neural network learns to generalize.
 Finally, we made sure to add dropout and early stopping to limit over fitting.